What content strategy and technology will leading brands use in 2026?

 An illustration of the PSD.

-What is a PSD image file and how can it be opened?
+How can a PSD file be opened?

 The default way to open a PSD is using Adobe Photoshop but not all users are going to have access to this software.
 There are alternatives outside of Adobe products to open PSD if you don’t have any of the Adobe systems.
 A lot of picture programs are capable of opening them and usually they’re common tools that are pre-installed into operating systems.